 “Leaves of three, let it be” is an old saying that warns of the dangers of poison ivy and poison oak, but those aren’t the only toxic plants out there.
-Learn the basics of identification, natural history, and specific lethal compounds of approximately 20 species you may encounter while hiking or foraging.
-In our Wild and Wicked Poisonous Plants class on July 11 with instructor Mark Manning.
+Learn the basics of identification, natural history, and specific lethal compounds of approximately 20 species you may encounter while hiking or foraging in our More Wild and Wicked Poisonous Plants class on October 17 with instructor Mark Manning.
 Leave with a solid understanding of which plants to avoid touching and consuming and which ones to keep away from pets and children!

 Mt.
 Cuba Center: Poisonous plants are certainly an interesting area of study, what led you to want to know more about poisonous plants?